pbzona/jprdy/README.md

 - Write tests
 - Mobile friendliness (currently Jprdy looks best on a full size screen)
 - Refactor into something readable - eject to use SCSS, better component design, etc.

-This is an incomplete app that is being actively worked on.
-This active work is haphazard at times, and certain implementations have been hacked together to create a working prototype.
-It's also my first "real" React project.
-I don't want to apologize for my code, but know that I am aware of the issues.